JakubVanek/knowledge-base/appimage-in-obs.md

     <service name="appimage"/>
   </services>
   ```
-* Createa file `appimage.yml` within the package repo.
+* Create a file `appimage.yml` within the package repo.
 This will depend on your package, but QtRvSim and DataPlotter use something like
   ```yml
   app: data-plotter